cmmvio/cmmv-ui/README.md

 ## Build

-Use `npm run build` for a production build.
+Use `pnpm run build` for a production build.

 ## Support